Cookie Rojas

+In 2003, Rojas began working for the Miami Marlins on their Spanish-language telecasts as a color commentator.
+In 1987, he was inducted into the Kansas City Royals Hall of Fame, and he was inducted into the Hispanic Heritage Baseball Museum Hall of Fame in 2011.

 Early life and minor leagues

 Playing baseball over the objections of his father, who wanted him to be a doctor, Rojas signed his first professional baseball contract with the Cincinnati Reds as a 17-year-old amateur free agent prior to the start of the 1956 season.
 Rojas was then assigned to Cincinnati's D-level team, the West Palm Beach Sun Chiefs in the Florida State League.

 From 1957 to 1959, Rojas would make steady progress through the Reds' minor league system, playing for the Wausau Lumberjacks in the C-level Northern League in 1957, the Savannah Redlegs in the Single A Sally League in 1958, before coming home and playing for the Havana Sugar Kings in the AAA International League.
 His advancement through the system was steady despite his batting average falling every year between 1956 and 1960, finally bottoming out at .225.

 Although he possessed an above-average glove, the Reds were not sure he'd ever hit enough to play regularly in the majors.
 Consequently, he would spend the next three seasons at AAA, playing for Havana and the Jersey City Jerseys, where he would continue to struggle with his bat while being blocked in the majors by superior Reds' second basemen in All Stars Johnny Temple, Billy Martin, and Don Blasingame.
 Rojas would finally go north with the Reds at the beginning of the 1962 season and would make his major league debut on April 10.
 However, he would continue to show little at the plate, hitting .221 with only 2 extra base hits in 78 at bats, and would be sent down to the AAA Dallas-Fort Worth Spurs for the remainder of the season.